 UCC is an autonomous local assembly led by Jesus Christ, who gives direction through a body of appointed elders.

 Hebrews 10:24-25; Acts 2:41-47; I Corinthians 12-14; Matthew 28-18-20; Ephesians 2:19-22; I Thessalonians 4:15-17

 We believe that the next great event in human history will be the return of Jesus Christ for His children.
 This is the blessed hope of all followers of Jesus Christ.
 While the return is a prophetic truth of Scripture, we acknowledge that the believer should not passively await this event, but should labour with all his might in the power of the Spirit to fulfill His will in our lives through righteous living, evangelism and discipleship.

 After the return of Christ, those who have accepted God's gracious gift of salvation will worship God forever in heaven.
 Those who do not will spend an eternity separated from Him in hell.

 Matthew 24:36; I Thessalonians 4:15-17; John 14:1-3; Matthew 24-25

-A family-friendly service located in one of the fastest growing suburbs of the Nordics, with a full range of children and youth classes.
+A family-friendly service located in the diverse neighborhood of Leppävaara, with a full range of children and youth classes.
 Services are a mix of traditional and contemporary.

-Located in the heart of downtown Helsinki, near the university of Helsinki campus, UCC Helsinki draws a mix of university students and young adults with its contemporary style of worship.
+Located in the heart of downtown Helsinki, near the university of Helsinki campus, UCC Helsinki draws a mix of university students, young adults and young families.